sigcsets/sigcse2022/_authors/cfp.md

 ### ACM Student Research Competition
-Undergraduate and graduate student ACM members are invited to submit individual research contributions from all areas of computing to the [ACM Student Research Competition](/authors/src) (SRC).
+Undergraduate and graduate student ACM members are invited to submit individual research contributions from all areas of computing to the ACM Student Research Competition (SRC).
 An abstract is included in the proceedings.

 SRC proposals are {{site.data.cfp.details["Workshops"].limits}} maximum.
 Accepted SRC abstracts will be included in the proceedings.
 SRC posters are presented during a poster session.
 Authors of selected posters will be invited to give a 10-minute presentation during an SRC session.

 ### Birds of a Feather
-[Birds of a Feather (BoFs)](/authors/bofs), provide an environment for colleagues with similar interests to meet for informal discussions.
+[Birds of a Feather (BoFs)](/authors/bofs) provide an environment for colleagues with similar interests to meet for informal discussions.
 A/V equipment will not be provided for BoFs.

 BoF proposals are {{site.data.cfp.details["Birds of a Feather"].limits}} page maximum.
 Accepted BoF abstracts will be included in the proceedings.
 BoFs will be provided a session of {{site.data.cfp.details["Birds of a Feather"].length}}.